The Ferguson Rifle

 It was expensive and hard to produce.
-Four gunsmiths would struggle to make 100 in six months and it cost four times what the standard musket would cost.
-What is was though was one of the first breech-loading rifle and it very well could have changed the face of the American Revolution.
+Four gunsmiths would struggle to make 100 in six months.
+It cost four times what the standard musket would cost.
+What it was though was one of the first breech-loading rifles and it very well could have changed the face of the American Revolution.

 A turn of the trigger guard would cause the breech plug to drop down, a standard British .615 caliber lead ball would be put into the barrel followed by the patch and powder.
 It could be loaded from a prone position, behind cover and loaded faster than a standard Brown Bess musket.

-Ferguson would eventually meet his end later in the war at King’s Mountain, but one account of his unit at Brandywine would live on well past.
-Just before he was wounded in the battle he observed a group of American officers enter a small glade, he and some of his men had taken cover at the edge.
-From the uniforms he could tell that these were high-ranking men and he raised his self-named rifle placing the sites on the man in the lead.
+Ferguson would eventually meet his end later in the war at King’s Mountain.
+One account of his unit at Brandywine would live on well past him.
+Just before he was wounded in the battle he observed a group of American officers enter a small glade.
+He and some of his men had taken cover at the edge.
+From the uniforms, he could tell that these were high-ranking men.
+He raised his self-named rifle placing the sites on the man in the lead.
 At that moment the group turned around, oblivious to the dangers lurking at the wood line.
 Ferguson decided to not take the shot as shooting the man in the back would not be honorable.
 The group of officers made it back unscathed and Ferguson would later catch a ball in his elbow and be put out of action.

 Based on accounts on the day of the battle it is very probable that the man who had been in the sites of Ferguson’s rifle was General George Washington himself.
 Later upon hearing that it may have been, Washington Ferguson said that he did not regret his decision.
 A case of honor over expediency.